taurusilver7/youtube-UI/README.md

 - Create the Card component to display the video thumbnails in the home page.

+- Specify the routes for navigating between the home & videos pages using the Link elements.
+- Style the Video component, add the features into the components.
+- Create a comments wrappers, and an induvidual comment component.

+- The Recommendation section has video thumbnails as in the home page, but in horizontal display.
+Use props to change the orientation of the component and other minor adjustments.

+Custom utility class: `display: ${(props) => props.type === 'sm' && "flex"}`

+- Add hover effects on menu buttons.

+## Login Component

 ## Available Scripts

 In the project directory, you can run: